-I try hard to find differing views on topics of interest in order to mitigate confirmation bias as much as possible.
+I try hard to find differing views on topics of interest to mitigate confirmation bias as much as possible.
 Still, it’s a good feeling to have someone like Jeff Jarvis agree with me on a hot topic such as advertising!
 Over on his Buzz Machine blog post, Advertising Sucks, he goes to great lengths to explain why advertising is almost always irrelevant.

 What Mr. Jarvis adds is that we are not going to fix the many ills of advertising with the newest fad, native ads, because consumers are smart enough to figure that out.
-Apparently, Chartbeat has learned that users will scroll a web page with legitimately useful content 71% of the time, but will only do so 24% of the time with cleverly disguised native ads instead of honestly useful content.
+Chartbeat has learned that users will scroll a web page with legitimately useful content 71% of the time, but will only do so 24% of the time with cleverly disguised native ads instead of honestly helpful content.
 Which draws him to the conclusion that users are smarter than the advertisers and media folks think they are — which means ads are an insult to the user’s intelligence.
 Needless to say, and of no surprise to those who frequent this blog, I heartily agree.